-Except in Market Style Housing, where the apartment size will be determined after a study of the local community standards, the gross building area for Navy and Marine Corps Bachelor Housing must not exceed the specific limits for the 1+1E Apartment, Room, or Module Plan being used.
-The Plan sizes vary, and some have been enlarged to accommodate quality of life features within the rooms at the expense of the common areas (spaces).
-Not all Common Areas (Spaces) are permitted or available for all 1+1E Apartment, Room, or Module plans.
+\4\ The gross building area for Navy and Marine Corps Bachelor Housing must not exceed the specific limits for the 1+1E Apartment, Room Plan, or Module being used.
+The only exception is in Market Style Housing, where the apartment size will be determined after a study of the local community standards./4/ The Plan sizes vary, and some have been enlarged to accommodate quality of life features within the rooms at the expense of the common areas (spaces).
+Not all Common Areas (Spaces) are permitted or available for all 1+1E Apartment, Room, or \4\ Modules or Room Plans /4/.
 Refer to the specific 1+1E Apartment, Room or Module section within Chapter 4 for a detailed description of required Common Areas (Spaces).
 When calculating the Gross Building Area, measure from the outside face to the outside face of exterior walls.